sandialabs/slycat/docs/source/GET-methods/GET-Configuration-Parsers.rst

 .. http:get:: /api/configuration/parsers

-  Returns a list of Parser objects and their meta data. these are the parsers that are available from the slycat server for parsing uploaded data, such as CSV's, into the slycat server for displaying models.
-You can generally find parsers displayed in the slycat model wizards.
+  Returns a list of Parser objects and their metadata.
+These are the parsers that are available from the Slycat server for parsing uploaded data, such as CSVs, into the Slycat server for displaying models.
+You can generally find parsers displayed in the Slycat model wizards.

   :status 200: